 We are looking for candidates with strong academic backgrounds and work experience in quantitative research, data management, or both.
 The ideal candidate will be a passionate problem solver ― someone who relishes the intricacies of writing code to clean and manage difficult data.
 This role is a fit for someone who loves data and thrives on engaging in the intellectual puzzle of solving data problems with code.

-- BA/BS or master’s degree in statistics, economics, public policy, sociology, psychology, computer programming, mathematics, or a related field preferred.
+- BA/BS with a minimum of 3-4 years of experience or master’s degree in statistics, economics, public policy, sociology, psychology, computer programming, mathematics, or a related field preferred.

 - A good understanding of quantitative research methods and experience applying quantitative research methods.